DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 ## Invoke the URL

-If you want to examine what the API Proxy is doing, now is a good time to enable tracing on the proxy.
-The proxy name is:
-`oauth2-ac-pkce`.

 Paste the resulting /authorize URL into a browser tab. (or if using the helper, right-click the constructed URL to open in a new tab)

 Invoking the URL for the /authorize request will redirect you to a URL for the login-and-consent app.
 If you invoke the /authorize endpoint from the command